mhoennig/playground/react-express-demo/README.md

-# React Express Demo
+# React+Express Demo

+This project demonstrates deployment of a React/Express application in a Hostsharing Managed Webspace.
-This project demonstrates a React frontend application that fetches data from a Node Express backend API.
+It consists of a React frontend that fetches data from a Node Express backend API.

 ## Project Structure